francisdb/vpxtool/README.md

 Cross-platform console based utility for the vpinball ecosystem

+Join [#vpxtool on "Virtual Pinball Chat" discord](https://discord.gg/eYsvyMu8) for support and questions.

 ## Install

 Download the latest release for your operating system at https://github.com/francisdb/vpxtool/releases, extract it and